Ancient university: Universities (Scotland) Acts

 The Universities (Scotland) Acts created a distinctive system of governance for the ancient universities in Scotland, the process beginning with the 1858 Act and ending with the 1966 Act.
 Despite not being founded until after the first in these series of Acts, the University of Dundee shares all the features contained therein.

 As a result of these Acts, each of these universities is governed by a tripartite system of General Council, University Court, and Academic Senate.

 The chief executive and chief academic is the University Principal who also holds the title of Vice-Chancellor as an honorific.
 The Chancellor is a titular non-resident head to each university and is elected for life by the respective General Council, although in actuality a good number of Chancellors resign before the end of their 'term of office'.

 Each also has a students' representative council as required by statute, although at the University of Aberdeen this has recently been renamed the Students' Association Council.

 Later universities

-Following the creation of the ancient universities, no more universities were created in Britain and Ireland until the 19th century, when a number of universities and colleges were established.
-Which of these 19th-century institutions should be considered the earliest post-ancient university is a matter of debate.
+Following the creation of the ancient universities, no more universities were created in Britain and Ireland until the 19th century except three defunct universities in England (Northampton, Stamford and Durham), which were quickly shut down after opening due to strong opposition-lobbying efforts by Oxford and Cambridge.

+Which of the 19th-century institutions should be considered the earliest post-ancient university is a matter of debate.
 The main university-level foundations up to the mid 19th century were: